-The scholarship for other students who enroll in or drop to less than full-time will be reduced proportionally to the reduction in tuition (if any) from the standard full-time rate and then the scholarship will be permanently cancelled, as scholarship renewal guidelines require that students maintain continuous full-time enrollment.
+The all other students who only enroll less than full-time for a fall or spring semester, scholarship will be cancelled.
+The scholarship for other students who enroll fuul-time yet drop to less than full-time will be reduced proportionally to the reduction in tuition (if any) from the standard full-time rate and then the scholarship will be permanently cancelled, as scholarship renewal guidelines require that students maintain continuous full-time enrollment.
 A student with extenuating circumstances may receive the opportunity to receive probationary scholarship, and if not, to appeal the loss of scholarship aid.
 For more information about the probationary process and the appeal process, please refer to the Tulane University financial aid website.